Conor-Developer/calculator/README.md

-A calculator with buttons for each digit, each of the basic math operators and an equals key.
+A calculator with buttons for each digit, the basic math operators, decimal point, backspace, delete and an equals key.

 I learned or improved the following skills: